 Income.
-Income you receive from Puerto Rican sources during your residence in Puerto Rico is exempt from U.S. tax.
+Under the special rule, income you receive from Puerto Rican sources during your residence in Puerto Rico is exempt from U.S. tax.
 This includes income for the period of Puerto Rican residence in the year you change your residence from Puerto Rico if you resided there at least 2 years before the change.
 However, income you receive for services performed in Puerto Rico as an employee of the United States is not exempt from U.S. income tax.